Maffey/ethical-hacking-course/README.md

 you can use `nc -vv -l -p <port_number>`.
 * You can find registries associated with running programs on system startup in:
 `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
-* It's best to find a good, extensive list of potential subdomain names on the web and use it instead of creating our own.
+* It's best to find a good, extensive list of potential subdomain names, directories and files on the web and use it instead of creating your own that most likely won't be as effective.
+* You **should** test your crawler on your own machine (such as Metasploit), since such action against third-party server is most likely illegal in most of the countries.